aq18507/GATORdocs/doc/Scripts.rst

     dataSort;

 .. warning::
-    If there is a results drectory named ``Abaqus_NaN`` then this will be overrwritten!
-Ensure that this is appropriatly renamed.
+    If there is a results directory named ``Abaqus_NaN`` then this will be overwritten!
+Ensure that this is appropriately renamed.

 dataRead5